muscleman/zano-rpc-js/README.md

 ```
 save_watch_only muscleman.watch 123456
 ```
-5. Use Console execute following to open watch_only wallet as a service with screen
+5. Use Console to execute following command to open watch_only wallet as a service with screen
 ```
 screen -S watchonlywallet ./simplewallet --wallet-file muscleman.watch --password 123456 --rpc-bind-ip 10.0.0.13 --rpc-bind-port 12234 --daemon-address 10.0.0.13:12111
 ```
-6. Use Console execute following to open normal wallet as a service with screen
+6. Use Console to execute following command to open normal wallet as a service with screen
 ```
 screen -S regularwallet ./simplewallet --wallet-file muscleman.test --password 123456 --rpc-bind-ip 10.0.0.13 --rpc-bind-port 12233 --daemon-address 10.0.0.13:12111
 ```